 Winners Ammodo Science Award for groundbreaking research announced

-Many of these issues can be approached via fundamental laws once they have been translated using dynamic epistemic logic.
-Insights gained can then be applied in various fields: information science, economics, robotics, artificial intelligence, network security, cryptography, linguistics and research into interaction between individuals and groups.
+Kooi’s field of work involves analysing such processes and converting them into universal models and mathematical formulae.
+All kinds of complex knowledge problems can thereby be approached with common fundamental laws.
+Insights from dynamic epistemic logic can be applied in various scientific fields: information science, economics, robotics, artificial intelligence, network security, cryptography, linguistics and research into all kinds of interactions between individuals and human groups.

 Kooi, working from the University of Groningen, has become an international authority in this field.
 Together with two colleagues, he wrote an international standard, which is widely used and quoted.
 It also added an important element to the existing theory: that of probability.
 In addition, he is using elements of game theory in original ways.

 For example: are there logical strategies to pursue in card games to achieve the best possible outcome?
 What knowledge must you share with other people, either jointly or individually, to achieve optimal results?
 How do the odds change if information is shared or not?

 Barteld Kooi has shown in his research a deep understanding and broad overview of the field.
 Armed with that knowledge, he is currently investigating whether different logical systems really are different or whether they are in fact offshoots of the same strain, and actually differ only in the way they are described mathematically.

 The advisory committee was particularly charmed by the manner in which Barteld Kooi combines pioneering abstract research with a love of teaching and interaction with society.
 He has already organised three editions of a “Night of Philosophy,” in Groningen and has also invented playful questions for the National Science Quiz.